The Adventures of Sanmao the Waif: Inspiration

-The ending parade scene reconstructs the Shanghai's liberation parade and seamlessly blends in with footage from the actual liberation parade that took place before the film was released.
-The documentary shots are shown through Sanmao’s point of view.

 Theme

-Zhang Leping, the author of the original source comic which inspired the 1949 film, The Adventures of Sanmao the Waif, aimed to satirize and call out the apathetic actions and attitude towards child poverty that was held by many people during the 1930s and 1940s.
+Like the original comic, the film aimed to satirize and call out the apathetic actions and attitude towards child poverty that was held by many people during the 1930s and 1940s, as well as criticize the injustice and cruelty towards the poor in the old society.
+It extols the “Sanmao Spirit” of being strong, kind, optimistic, warm, and humorous even under challenging circumstances.
 Though the homeless character was not a new theme at this time, Zhang created a child character who retains his innocence and sense of moral justice despite his unfortunate circumstances.
-Sanmao’s innocent optimism and sense of justice are large themes in The Adventures of Sanmao the Waif, seen in Sanmao’s desire to go to school or when he returns the wallet after pickpocketing it.
+Sanmao's innocent optimism and sense of justice are large themes in The Adventures of Sanmao the Waif, seen in Sanmao's desire to go to school or when he returns the wallet after pickpocketing it.

 The Adventures of Sanmao the Waif shows the lives of orphans, the “wandering children”, who struggle to survive on the streets in 1940s Shanghai.
-It highlights the inequality among children in the 1940s when Sanmao and his orphans friends are not able to enjoy the joy of celebrating Children’s day with the richer children, despite the slogan "Children are the protagonists of the state's future!
+The “San Mao” character was a unique product of the Shanghai local culture of the time.
+The film depicts scenes representative of Shanghai urban modernity: the Shanghai dialects, the parades on the street, the police, the multitudes of homeless children scattered amongst the street corners.
+It highlights the inequality among children in the 1940s when Sanmao and his orphans friends were not allowed to celebrate Children's day with the richer children, despite the slogan "Children are the protagonists of the state's future!
 We must cherish the children and respect them!"
 In this scene, Sanmao wants to join the Boy Scout parade and prompts his homeless friends to join them, but unfortunately, they are chased away by the police.
-This scene alludes to the irony of China’s supposed policies of protecting and supporting all children, as the reality is that homeless children of lower classes are shunned from public celebrations and discriminated against by police officers.
-The Children’s Day parade scene is the essence of comedy as well as an important opportunity for the character development of Sanmao.
+This scene alludes to the irony of China's supposed policies of protecting and supporting all children, as homeless children of lower classes are shunned from public celebrations and discriminated against by police officers.
+The Children's Day parade scene contains comedic elements as well as an important opportunity for Sanmao's character development.
 Zhao Ming affirmed this scene as crucial to the plot of the film.
-Ultimately, the film and this scene especially critique the Nationalist government’s inability to adequately support poorer children as well as bring attention to the tendency for impoverished children to be treated much more negatively than children of wealthier backgrounds.
+Ultimately, the film and this scene critique the Kuomintang government's inability to adequately support poorer children as well as bring attention to the tendency for impoverished children to be treated much more negatively than children of wealthier backgrounds.